 The Shure SE215 is one of the best earbuds with an under $100 price tag on the market today.
-Shure has managed to get themselves into a lower price bracket (they have historically been known to be quite expensive) and still maintain the quality sound reproduction they are known for.
+Shure has managed to get itself into a lower price bracket (they have historically been known to be quite expensive) and still maintain the quality sound reproduction they are known for.

 Shure is already a pretty big name in headphones.
 Their prices have usually been pretty high, though, and most folks have decided to look elsewhere for more affordable headphones.
 With the release of the SE215 Shure has decided to push its prices down into a lower register and still maintain the quality sound they have been known for.
 And they have accomplished this.

 Just like the Wang Bud earbuds by Fanny Wang, the sound quality is impressive, as the frequency response ranges between 22Hz-17.5Hz, and versatile in giving songs the sound signature they need or require.
 The treble isn’t in-your-face in rock and pop songs and the bass, while being the Shure SE215’s biggest sound weakness, still provides a good amount of boom-boom-bap in these in-ear monitors.
 The Sennheiser Momentum In-Ear is a comparable product to the SE215 in price and sound reproduction.
 The lack of any in-line controls in the SE215, while not necessarily a deal-breaker (at least not for me), is a strange decision and can turn off some folks.

 As clunky as the design of the SE215 in-ear headphones may be, finding a comfortable fit shouldn’t be too hard as they’re designed to fit snuggly, come with Comply foam tips, and the included earpieces range from small to large.
 The detachable cable is a rare and nice touch and makes cleaning, repairs, and changing out ear tips easier.
 The noise isolation is better than average because the SE215 slips deeper into the ear without causing undue strain.
 If you need a pair of earbuds that actively offers sound isolation, we recommend Bose QuietComfort 20.
 For a pair of over-ear cans, you’ll want to read our I-MEGO Walker Jr noise-canceling headphones review.